Video shows vicious attack of Asian American woman in NYC

 The NYPD’s Hate Crime Task Force, which is investigating the attack, released surveillance video of the attack and photographs of the suspect Monday evening and asked anyone with information to contact the department’s confidential hot line or submit tips online.

 The woman attacked Monday was hospitalized with serious injuries.
-She was in stable condition on Tuesday, a hospital spokesperson said.
+She was discharged Tuesday evening, a hospital spokesperson said.
+Her name has not been released.

 According to video footage of the assault Monday, two people who appeared to be security guards walked into the frame and one of them closed the building door as the woman was on the ground.